alialperen/CBRT-OWL/README.md

-#YTU-CE Semantic Web Graduate Course- HW Assignment 3-OWL
+# YTU-CE Semantic Web Graduate Course-HW Assignment 3

 	This is a maven project.
 	To get required libraries for the project please right click-Maven-Update Project...